Portfolio advice

 - Tell a story with your work.
 Create a portfolio that includes work appropriate to the subject you are applying for.

-- We like to see your project journey and influences not just the outcomes.
-Even work that may have not gone as planned.
+- We like to see your project journey and influences, not just the outcomes.
+Even work that may not have gone as planned.

 - Show us how you have taken creative risks to push boundaries and explore possibilities.

-- Keep it individual to your influences and passions, if you have it, include work you’ve created outside of school or college.
+- Keep it individual to your influences and passions.
+If you have it, include work you’ve created outside of school or college.

 - Ensure photographs of work are clear and well-lit so we can see all the detail.